makspll/bevy_mod_scripting/readme.md

 Once enabled, `.tl` files can be loaded as lua scripts in addition to `.lua` files and compiled on the fly.
 With full hot-reloading support.
 When you're ready to release your game, you just need to run `tl build` from the `assets/scripts` directory to compile your teal files.
 This will generate `.lua` files under `assets/scripts/build`.
 You can manage loading scripts using the [`bevy_mod_scripting::lua_path`] macro.

-If `teal` is enabled and you've added the `update_documentation` step to your app, every time you run/build your app in development the following will be generated/synced:
-    - a `scripts/doc` directory containing documentation for your lua exposed API
-    - a `scripts/types` directory containing `.d.tl` files for your lua IDE
-    - a `scripts/tlconfig.lua` file will be generated *once* if it does not yet exist
+If `teal` is enabled and you've added the `update_documentation` step to your app, every time you run/build your app in development the following will be generated/synced: - a `scripts/doc` directory containing documentation for your lua exposed API - a `scripts/types` directory containing `.d.tl` files for your lua IDE - a `scripts/tlconfig.lua` file will be generated _once_ if it does not yet exist - any scripts with a `.tl` extension will be compiled to lua code and type checked
-    - any scripts with a `.tl` extension will be compiled to lua code and type checked On optimized release builds none of this happens (no debug_asserts).
+On optimized release builds none of this happens (no debug_asserts).

 The recommended workflow is to use vscode and the official teal extension with an additional `tlconfig.lua` file at the **root** of your workspace with the following content:

 ```lua
 return {
     include_dir = {